 We recommend LibHunt Ruby for discovery and comparisons of trending Ruby projects.
 Also, to find more open-source ruby alternatives, you can check out libhunt.com/r/rails

-Based on our record, ifttt should be more popular than Ruby on Rails.
-It has been mentiond 179 times since March 2021.
+ifttt might be a bit more popular than Ruby on Rails.
+We know about 179 links to it since March 2021 and only 142 links to Ruby on Rails.
 We are tracking product recommendations and mentions on various public social media platforms and blogs.
 They can help you identify which product is more popular and what people think of it.

 Django - The Web framework for perfectionists with deadlines